Tissue expansion is a procedure that plastic surgeons perform for patients who lack sufficient tissue for their reconstructive procedure.

 After the appropriate location for the expander has been selected, Dr. Hunsicker will make incisions and create a pocket for the expander below the skin.
 This expander, made of silicone, will then be gradually filled with saline, which will stretch the overlying skin.
 Dr. Hunsicker will then close the incisions, leaving the expander and the fill valve beneath your skin.

 Over a period of a few weeks, you will return to the office, where Dr. Hunsicker will perform follow-up procedures, further filling the expander with saline until the skin is adequately stretched.
-Once this has happened, you will be able to move forward in the reconstructive process.
+Once this has happened, you will be able to proceed to a second surgery which will replace the saline-filled tissue expander with a permanent implant.

 Learn More About Tissue Expansion in South Denver